Router Security | Router Passwords |

 Website by Michael Horowitz |

 The first thing to do when upgrading the security of an existing router is to change the router password.
 This may also be the hardest step for non-techies as they often don't know the current password.
 Heck, they may not even know that the router has a userid/password.
 If this applies to you, contact your ISP.
 This web site may have tons of tips about making your router more secure, but it all depends on knowing the router userid/password so that you can logon to the router and make changes.
+You may also need it to update the firmware (aka software) in the router.

-The most important thing about a router password is that it not be the default out-of-the-box password.
-It does not need to be a long string of random characters.
+The router password does not need to be a long string of random characters.
 On the other hand don't use a single word in the dictionary either.
 A word and a number (Seattle2009) or two words (redtulips) should be sufficient as long as remote administration is not enabled.
 If remote administration is enabled, then the password needs to be stronger.
 I suggest at least 14 characters long and more than just two dictionary words.

 Funny aside: perhaps my favorite router security story.
 Back in Feb.
 2014 Brian Krebs was writing about some of the many flaws in routers when he threw in this: